-It feels almost unbelievable that parts of our world, institutions, and communities today do not recognize these truths.
-Our collective failure to see, speak, and act in the face of structural racism across a shamefully long history is our responsibility to fix.
-That action will require us to identify and root out racism in our selves, our operations, our culture, and then, our world.
+It’s almost unbelievable that parts of our world, institutions, and communities do not recognize the truth that BIPOC people are valuable and essential to our community.
+Our failure to act in the face of structural racism across a shamefully long history is our responsibility to fix.
+That will require us to root out racism in our selves, our culture, and our world.

 Our journey to becoming an anti-racist company starts internally.

 First, we support our people.
 We have provided leadership acknowledgment of violence against the Black community and gave permission to call in Black.
 We held processing sessions, and are offering a Black-specific mental health program.

 Second, we take accountability.
 At a Juneteenth All Camp, we announced our commitment and plan to address structural racism.
 This includes multiple executive sponsors and requires all senior leaders to have anti-racism development goals (with strong encouragement for all employees).
 Our success metric only considers the opinion and experience of Black Campers.